 - liaising with land-owners to determine whether there are opportunities for net gain offset schemes on their land

 In March 2020, the NEP Board approved a model “Supplementary Planning Document” (SPD) that sets out the detailed workings of the approach and is available for local authorities to use to tailor to their Local Plans and publicly consult on.
+This was updated and released in February 2021 to make certain parts of the SPD clearer, to reflect changes in national policy developments and the latest local thinking by experts.
+Version 2 of the NEP’s Supplementary Planning Document is now available.

-Download our model Supplementary Planning Document here.
+Download our model Supplementary Planning Document, version 2, here.